 Alternatively, you don’t always see patterns in your emotions and in turn your thinking that can be influencing your anxiety and mood.

-Something called a Daily Mood Log allows you to have a reference point by tracking your mood, anxiety, and emotions.
+A form of journaling called a Daily Mood Log allows you to have a reference point by tracking your mood, anxiety, emotions, and even depression.

 A Daily Mood Log can point to certain times throughout the day and week when you are more anxious and possibly illuminate some environmental factors as well as situational factors contributing to your anxiety.